AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_cart_additions"
->title="Cart Additions template"
+>title="View the number of times people added something to their cart."
->abstract="View the number of times people added something to their cart. <br/>**This can help you** better understand the part of the conversion funnel where customer interest in a product is high enough that they add it to their cart.<br/>**Based on what you learn, you might** do any number of things, like improve product recommendations for all customers.
+>abstract="**This can help you** better understand the part of the conversion funnel where customer interest in a product is high enough that they add it to their cart.<br/>**Based on what you learn, you might** do any number of things, like improve product recommendations for all customers.
 This can be done by analyzing which products are frequently added to the same carts and suggesting related products based on items already in the cart."

 <!-- markdownlint-enable MD034 -->